Hypfer/Valetudo/docs/_pages/integrations/home-assistant-integration.md

 For more features check out the [MQTT documentation](/pages/integrations/mqtt.html).

-### PNG map generation
+### Map display

-If you are on Hass.io and want the map also on your dashboards of Home Assistant, use the [Lovelace Valetudo Map Card ](https://github.com/TheLastProject/lovelace-valetudo-map-card).
+If you are on Hass.io and want the map also on your dashboards of Home Assistant, you can use the [Lovelace Valetudo Map Card ](https://github.com/TheLastProject/lovelace-valetudo-map-card).